 - Get on board the Lake Louise gondola, a spectacular 14-minute cable-car ride

-Blue Powder Insider Tip.
-Mick says, “Consider splitting your stay between accommodation in Banff and the Chateau Lake Louise”
+Blue Powder Insider Tip, Mick says, “Consider splitting your stay between accommodation in Banff and the Chateau Lake Louise, it is truly magical!”

 With so many shops, bars, restaurants, spas and attractions across this charming town, you can happily stay in Banff and shuttle to the resorts each day.
 And there’s plenty to keep you out of mischief if you don’t want to ski every day.